-It is the opinion of the ASRT based on evidentiary documentation and where federal or state law and/or institutional policy permits that:
+It is the opinion of the ASRT based on evidentiary documentation and where statutes, regulations, accreditation standards and institutional policies permit that:

 - 1. Radiation workers wear a personnel radiation monitoring device outside of protective apparel with the label facing the radiation source at the level of the collar. - 2.
 In specific cases, a whole-body monitor may be indicated.
 This monitor should be worn at the waist inside of protective apparel, with the label facing the radiation source. - 3.
 In some cases, a ring monitor may be indicated.
 This monitor should be worn on the hand likely to receive the highest exposure, with the label facing the radiation source.